 Yahoo property Flickr doesn't have the most advanced Android app around, but it's slowly adding features from the popular website into its mobile interface.
 The recent upgrade from 3.0.3 to 3.1 brings a handful of changes, most notably the ability to share full albums directly from the app.
 You can now send initiations over Twitter, Facebook, Tumblr (of course), or old-fashioned email and text messages.

 If you're an administrator on one of Flickr's photo groups, you can now invite other people to add their photos to the pool from within the app.
+You don't need to be an administrator to edit your own photos, which now include options for tags, safety level (for age filtering), and location from the standard information screen.
 Read More

 Sometimes a smartphone comes with a crappy camera.
 Other times, it just comes with crappy software.
 The good thing is that there are no shortage of compelling camera apps to choose to from, and today, there's one more.
 SmugMug's Camera Awesome has made its way over to Android after amassing over 20 million downloads on the Apple App Store and averaging a near perfect 4.5 star rating.

 Camera Awesome is packed with features, offering users an HDR mode, the ability to take panorama shots, and a high-speed burst.
+With anti-shake video image stabilization, candid recordings need not look as spontaneous as they are.
 Read More